Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "Thank you."
 Keating said.
 "Could you say that in Gaori?"

 Xiù rubbed at her neck.
-"Not...easily." she confessed.
+"Not... easily." she confessed.

 "Why not?"

-"Well...for 'great' I could use *Shé'* meaning "very large" or *Yué* meaning "very good"...I don't know the Gaori word for pyramid...in Gaori you'd say "four thousand six hundred" like "Forty hundred and six hundred" and the word for 'hundred' has that awkward yipping sound in it that I can't pronounce properly, and...I don't know if Gaori has words for Dynasty and Tomb, and I *know* it doesn't have words for King or Wife."
+"Well... for 'great' I could use *Shé'* meaning "very large" or *Yué* meaning "very good"...I don't know the Gaori word for pyramid... in Gaori you'd say "four thousand six hundred" like "Forty hundred and six hundred" and the word for 'hundred' has that awkward yipping sound in it that I can't pronounce properly, and...
+I don't know if Gaori has words for Dynasty and Tomb, and I *know* it doesn't have words for King or Wife."

 "Give me your best approximation."
 Keating pressed.

-"Umm....*Shé' Giza-nes yì Pyramid-nes sha yì ao-k...kip!* - sorry, that's that yipping sound I can't do - *ao-kip!-yimi kip!-simi ma yì sa Khufu-nes yì yimi-dynasty-nes.
-Sh...* no, that's not right. *Choo yuo mäiwa-tomb-nes yì...* um...*Yì bei-sao o beiyo...beiyo...*" She gave up.
+"Umm....*Shé' Giza-nes yì Pyramid-nes sha yì ao-k... kip!* - sorry, that's that yipping sound I can't do - *ao-kip!-yimi kip!-simi ma yì sa Khufu-nes yì yimi-dynasty-nes.
+Sh...* no, that's not right. *Choo yuo mäiwa-tomb-nes yì...* um...*Yì bei-sao o beiyo... beiyo...*" She gave up.
 "Sorry, 'his wife' just doesn't translate at all."

 "Not even 'his mate for life' or something like that?"
 Keating suggested.
 Xiù shook her head.
 "Why not?"